Hippie: United Kingdom

 In the UK and Europe, the years 1987 until 1989 were marked by a large-scale revival of many characteristics of the hippie movement.
 This later movement, composed mostly of people aged 18 to 25, adopted much of the original hippie philosophy of love, peace and freedom.
-In the summer of 1988 became known as the Second Summer of Love.
+The summer of 1988 became known as the Second Summer of Love.
 Although the music favored by this movement was modern electronic music, especially house music and acid house, one could often hear songs from the original hippie era in the chill out rooms at raves.
-Also, there was a trend towards psychedelic indie rock in the form of Shoegaze, Dream Pop, Madchester and neo-Psychedelic bands like Jesus And Mary Chain, The Sundays, Spacemen 3, Loop, Stone Roses, Happy Mondays, Inspiral Carpets and Ride.
-This was effectively a parallel soundtrack to the rave scene that was rooted as much in 1960s psychedelic rock as it was in post-punk, though Madchester was more directly influenced by Acid House, funk and northern soul.
-Interestingly, many ravers were originally soul boys and football casuals, and football hooliganism declined after the Second Summer of Love.
+Also, there was a trend towards psychedelic indie rock in the form of shoegaze, dream pop, Madchester and neo-psychedelic bands like Jesus And Mary Chain, the Sundays, Spacemen 3, Loop, Stone Roses, Happy Mondays, Inspiral Carpets and Ride.
+This was effectively a parallel soundtrack to the rave scene that was rooted as much in 1960s psychedelic rock as it was in post-punk, though Madchester was more directly influenced by acid house, funk and northern soul.
+Many ravers were originally soul boys and football casuals, and football hooliganism declined after the Second Summer of Love.
 In the UK, many of the well-known figures of this movement first lived communally in Stroud Green, an area of north London located in Finsbury Park.
-In 1995, The Sekhmet Hypothesis attempted to link both hippie and rave culture together in relation to transactional analysis, suggesting that rave culture was a social archetype based on the mood of friendly strength, compared to the gentle hippie archetype, based on friendly weakness.
-The later electronic dance genres known as goa trance and psychedelic trance and its related events and culture have important hippie legacies and neo hippie elements.
-The popular DJ of the genre Goa Gil, like other hippies from the 1960s, decided to leave the US and Western Europe to travel on the hippie trail and later developing psychedelic parties and music in the Indian island of Goa in which the goa and psytrance genres were born and exported around the world in the 1990s and 2000s.